kaarnam/kaarnam.github.io/content/posts/tree-cover2.md

 author: "Karthika Namboothiri"
 title: "Tree cover analysis using satellite data for Long Island"
 date: "2022-03-15"
+For: "Newsday"
 tags:
 - environment
+- spatial analysis
 - QGIS
 - Adobe Illustrator
 image: "/images/tree-cover.png"
 ---

-A detailed analysis of satellite data from the U.S. Geological Survey of every census tract on Long Island shows that tree cover is disproportionately spread across Long Island.
+A detailed analysis of tree cover of the U.S. Geological Survey's satellite data for every census tract on Long Island.
+Methodology involved use of zonal statistics and analysis shows that tree cover is disproportionately spread across Long Island.
+Story first published on my personal website before being published on Newsday.
+Graphics built using QGIS, Carto and Adobe Illustrator.